user202729/tex-fast-recompile/README.md

 You can also use the program from a Python script, but the interface, being originally designed as a command-line program, needs some major refactoring.

+In particular, in order to pass arguments to it, you'll need to parse argument from a command-line format, and subprocess's stdout is always printed to stdout.

 ```python
 from tex_fast_recompile import CompilationDaemon, get_parser